ariellepollock/project-2-app/README.md

       - genre
       - cast
       - synopsis
+  - scroll through movies
+  - search with select keywords for movies
+  - add movie to watchlist
+  - create new movie
-  - add new movie to watchlist (if movie does not exist in database)
+  - add new movie to watchlist
+  - delete movie from watchlist
-  - create my own movie watchlists.
+  - create my watchlists
-  - update my movie watchlists.
+  - update my watchlists
-  - view all of my watchlists in a list.
+  - view all of my watchlists in a list
-  - delete my watchlists.
-  - view watchlists others have created.
-  - favorite a watchlist
+  - delete a watchlist
-  - unfavorite a watchlist
+  - favorite a movie
-  - view favorited lists
+  - view list of favorite movies